babelomics/SpPGS/README.md

 ## Citation
-A manuscript describing the tool is in preparation.
-In the meantime if you use the tool we ask you to cite the repo and the paper describing the CSVS resource:
+If you use the tool we ask you to cite the repo and the paper describing the spPGS resource:
-  * Peña-Chilet M et al. CSVS, a crowdsourcing database of the Spanish population genetic variability.
-Nucleic Acids Res.
-2021 Jan 8;49(D1):D1130-D1137. doi: 10.1093/nar/gkaa794.
+  * Carmona, R., et al. The Spanish Polygenic Score reference distribution: a resource for personalized medicine.
+Eur J Hum Genet (2025). https://doi.org/10.1038/s41431-025-01850-9